B2B Data and Sales Prospecting

 6. Know Who You’re Neglecting

 Many of those in your database receive personal contact from your marketing or sales teams, but many of them also languish.
 This large group of neglected leads needs to be nurtured or discarded.
 Work with your marketing team to understand who these leads are and how to speak with them.
 Make an effort to contact them and see if they’re still interested in working with your company.
-If your leads are gathering dust, it’s time to improve your prospecting database.
+If your leads and prospecting tools are gathering dust, it’s time to improve your prospecting database.
 At Internal Results, we know that you’re working to improve your IT sales leads.